 - Tube through the mouth into the stomach to wash out the stomach (gastric lavage)

 Myristica oil is a clear liquid that smells like the spice nutmeg.
 Myristica oil poisoning occurs when someone swallows this substance.

-Myristica oil (Myristica fragrans), which comes from the seed of a nutmeg.
+Myristica oil (Myristica fragrans) can be harmful.
+It comes from the seed of a nutmeg.